stas00/the-art-of-debugging/methodology.md

 ```
 and the `data` folder impacts how `launch.sh` behaves, you're very likely to forget to reset `data` at some point and run `launch.sh` thinking that you did and get erroneous outcomes which could derail the whole debug process completely since you might accidentally discard the only salvation idea that mistakenly didn't get tested, but you thought you did and the outcome erroneously showed that it wasn't it.

-So the foolproof methodology is to change the above 2 command into a single compound one liner:
+So the foolproof methodology is to change the above 2 commands into a single compound one-liner:
 ```
 rm -r data; ./launch.sh
 ```
 Now you just need to hit `arrow up` in most Unix shells like Bash to repeat this command again and again.

-Certainly, if you have multiple commands to deal with the one liner approach might not work well, then put that commands sequence into a shell script and repetitively launch that script instead.
+Certainly, if you have multiple commands to deal with the one-liner approach might not work well, then put that commands sequence into a shell script and repetitively launch that script instead.
 Then you can even have a variety of different debug scripts with the variations that you need.

 This idea in a way can be called an atomic operation, where the concept ensures that several sequential actions always happen in the exact same order and they happens a single operation.

-This is also why notebook technologies like [Jupyter Notebook](./https://jupyter.org/) and alike, which allow you to go back and forth between different lines of the code and re-execute them selectively, are super-useful at quick prototyping, but are terrible to use for debug purposes because the execution order can't be enforced easily and it is tempting to re-run only parts of the notebook and not wait for a potentially slow full re-run.
+This is also why notebook technologies like [Jupyter Notebook](./https://jupyter.org/), [IPython](https://en.wikipedia.org/wiki/IPython) and alike, which allow you to go back and forth between different lines of code and re-execute them selectively, are super-useful at quick prototyping, but can be terrible to use for debug purposes because the execution order can't be enforced easily and it is tempting to re-run only parts of the notebook and not wait for a potentially slow full re-run.

 A need for a file auto-save falls into this category as well.
 Since edit-try, edit-try, edit-try cycle is always repeated in the debug process, if the edited change isn't always saved before it's tried, the exact same problem of testing the wrong hypotheses occurs and the discovery of a working solution could be missed completely.

+footnote: as much as I like `nano` for quick remote editing on the node, I have to remember to `Ctrl-o` to manually save the change before trying it out.

 Going back to the proposition of using `;` to concatenate multiple commands - this approach will always execute each command regardless of whether it succeeded or not.
 In some situations where any of the commands might fail you might want to use `&&` instead of `;` to do the concatenation so instead of doing: